-Indeed, the public does not currently have an ability to easily evaluate the requested records, which concern communications between ED officials regarding voting and/or the implementation of Executive Order 14019.
-We are also unaware of any previous release to the public of these or similar records.
+Indeed, the public does not currently have an ability to easily evaluate the requested records, which concern communications between the listed DOI officials regarding the "Our Story" movie.
+We also are unaware of these records having been released to date.
 See Cmty.
 Legal Servs. v.
 HUD, 405 F.Supp.2d 553, 560 (D. Pa.
 2005) (because requested records "clarify important facts" about agency policy, "the CLS request would likely shed light on information that is new to the interested public.").
 As the Ninth Circuit observed in McClellan Ecological Seepage Situation v.
 Carlucci, 835 F.2d 1282, 1286 (9th Cir.
 1987), "[FOIA] legislative history suggests that information [has more potential to contribute to public understanding] to the degree that the information is new and supports public oversight of agency operations...."

-Disclosure of these records is not only "likely to contribute," but is certain to contribute, to public understanding of the conversations at ED involving voting, as well ED's adherence to EO 14019.
+Disclosure of these records is not only "likely to contribute," but is certain to contribute, to public understanding of the communications involving the film "Our Story: The Indigenous Led Fight to Protect Greater Chaco."
 The public is always well served when it knows how the government conducts its activities.
-Hence, there can be no dispute that disclosure of the requested records to the public will educate the public.
+Hence, there can be no dispute that disclosure of the requested records will educate the public.